-- (a) OBJECTIONS TO CLAIMS.
-An objection to the allowance of a claim shall be in writing and filed.
-A copy of the objection with notice of the hearing thereon shall be mailed or otherwise delivered to the claimant, the debtor or debtor in possession, and the trustee at least 30 days prior to the hearing. - (b) DEMAND FOR RELIEF REQUIRING AN ADVERSARY PROCEEDING.
+- (a) TIME AND MANNER OF SERVICE. - (1) Time of Service.
+An objection to the allowance of a claim and a notice of objection that substantially conforms to the appropriate Official Form shall be filed and served at least 30 days before any scheduled hearing on the objection or any deadline for the claimant to request a hearing. - (2) Manner of Service. - (A) The objection and notice shall be served on a claimant by first-class mail to the person most recently designated on the claimant's original or amended proof of claim as the person to receive notices, at the address so indicated; and - (i) if the objection is to a claim of the United States, or any of its officers or agencies, in the manner provided for service of a summons and complaint by Rule 7004(b)(4) or (5); or - (ii) if the objection is to a claim of an insured depository institution, in the manner provided by Rule 7004(h). - (B) Service of the objection and notice shall also be made by first-class mail or other permitted means on the debtor or debtor in possession, the trustee, and, if applicable, the entity filing the proof of claim under Rule 3005. - (b) DEMAND FOR RELIEF REQUIRING AN ADVERSARY PROCEEDING.
 A party in interest shall not include a demand for relief of a kind specified in Rule 7001 in an objection to the allowance of a claim, but may include the objection in an adversary proceeding. - (c) LIMITATION ON JOINDER OF CLAIMS OBJECTIONS.
 Unless otherwise ordered by the court or permitted by subdivision (d), objections to more than one claim shall not be joined in a single objection. - (d) OMNIBUS OBJECTION.
-Subject to subdivision (e), objections to more than one claim may be joined in an omnibus objection if all the claims were filed by the same entity, or the objections are based solely on the grounds that the claims should be disallowed, in whole or in part, because: - (1) they duplicate other claims; - (2) they have been filed in the wrong case; - (3) they have been amended by subsequently filed proofs of claim; - (4) they were not timely filed; - (5) they have been satisfied or released during the case in accordance with the Code, applicable rules, or a court order; - (6) they were presented in a form that does not comply with applicable rules, and the objection states that the objector is unable to determine the validity of the claim because of the noncompliance; - (7) they are interests, rather than claims; or - (8) they assert priority in an amount that exceeds the maximum amount under §507 of the Code.
+Subject to subdivision (e), objections to more than one claim may be joined in an omnibus objection if all the claims were filed by the same entity, or the objections are based solely on the grounds that the claims should be disallowed, in whole or in part, because: - (1) they duplicate other claims; - (2) they have been filed in the wrong case; - (3) they have been amended by subsequently filed proofs of claim; - (4) they were not timely filed;

+- (5) they have been satisfied or released during the case in accordance with the Code, applicable rules, or a court order: - (6) they were presented in a form that does not comply with applicable rules, and the objection states that the objector is unable to determine the validity of the claim because of the noncompliance; - (7) they are interests, rather than claims; or - (8) they assert priority in an amount that exceeds the maximum amount under §507 of the Code.

-(e) REOUIREMENTS FOR OMNIBUS OBJECTION.
+(e) REQUIREMENTS FOR OMNIBUS OBJECTION.
 An omnibus objection shall: